Music is an integral part of the Cathedral’s rich liturgical life, and is expressed in a variety of ways each Sunday throughout the year.

 Further details about minimum requirements to join the Cathedral's choir, including the audition process are provided in your first conversation with Director of Music, Rupert Lang.

-The Cathedral organ was masterfully designed and custom built in Bray, Ireland by Kenneth Jones and Associates in 2003.
+The Cathedral organ was masterfully designed and custom built by Kenneth Jones and Associates of Bray.
+Ireland.